 • There are several products on the market that allow you to make jams and jellies that are lower in calories.
 These low methoxyl pectin products allow you to make jams and jellies with less sugar but they will not be quite as thick or glossy.

-The acidity level is also important to jelling.
+The acidity level is also important to jell.
 The gel will not set if there is too little acid.
 Too much acid will cause the gel to lose liquid or weep.
-For fruits low in acid, add lemon juice or other acid source as instructed.
+For fruits low in acid, add lemon juice or other acid sources as instructed.

 Sugar is necessary for the gel to form.
 It also acts as a preserving agent and contributes flavor.
 Do not attempt to reduce the amount of sugar in regular jam and jelly recipes as a syrupy gel will form.
 When using low methoxyl pectin products, you must use the recipes provided in the package.

 2) You may have used old pectin.